Petar II Petrović-Njegoš: Last years and death

 By 1849, Njegoš began experiencing an incessant cough and soon a doctor from Kotor discovered that he had tuberculosis.
 By early 1850, it was clear that the condition was life-threatening.
 Painfully aware that Montenegro did not have a single trained physician, he travelled to Kotor in the spring and composed his last will and testament, intending for it to prevent the power struggle that had preceded his own accession to the position of vladika.
 He mailed the will to vice-consul Gagić in Dubrovnik with a message asking him to return the document unopened in the event that he regained his health.
 Njegoš then headed to Venice and Padua, where he spent much time resting and seemingly succeeded in containing his illness.
-His cough returned after eight days; he left Padova and went back to Montenegro in the hope that the country's fresh mountain air would alleviate his symptoms.
+His cough returned after eight days; he left Padua and went back to Montenegro in the hope that the country's fresh mountain air would alleviate his symptoms.
 He spent the summer of 1850 resting and writing poetry.
 His condition prevented him from lying down, so he had to keep in a constant upright position, even when sleeping.
 By November 1850, the cough abated and Njegoš undertook another journey to Italy.
 He reached Italy in January 1851, and travelled through Venice, Milan, Genoa and Rome.
 He visited the ruins of Pompeii with Serbian writer Ljubomir Nenadović, and the two men travelled together along Italy's western coast discussing philosophy and contemporary politics.
 The journey was documented in a book Nenadović published following Njegoš's death, titled Letters from Italy.